viamrobotics/docs/docs/installation/_index.md

 {{% tab name="Linux"%}}

 `viam-server` is distributed as an AppImage.
-The AppImage is a single, self-contained binary that runs on any Linux system (except FUSE) with the correct CPU architecture, with no need to install any dependencies.
+The AppImage is a single, self-contained binary that runs on any 64-bit Linux system (except FUSE), with no need to install any dependencies.

 1. **Download the Viam app config to your computer.** `viam-server` uses this config file to connect to app.viam.com.
    This connection allows the robot to pull its full configuration information and allows you to monitor and control your robot from the Viam app.